robindouglasjohnson/gruescript/docs/gruescript.md

 <code>js <i>string</i></code>
 : Evaluate and run the string as JavaScript.
-Convert its return value to a boolean, and pass the assertion if the boolean is This is cheating.
+Convert its return value to a boolean, and pass the assertion if the boolean is true.
+This is cheating.
 Please do not use it.

 Any assertion can be prefixed with an exclamation mark (`!`) to